 Urban VPN is labeled as a free VPN service with 81 locations.
 While it shows up as a proxy in browsers, it also has free software for all operating systems.
 That said, seeing claims like this always make us nervous.
-If you are familar with the expression “there is no free lunch”, you have to wonder what the catch is for this one.
+If you are familiar with the expression “there is no free lunch”, you have to wonder what the catch is for this one.
 In this review, we plan on doing just that.
 When looking at Google Play Store downloads, Google shows 50k+.
-Depending on when it lauched, of couse, that is not great if it has been around for any length of time.
+Depending on when it launched, of course, that is not great if it has been around for any length of time.
 Immediately, we noticed something concerning when checking the permissions.
-It is unusual that a VPN would need access to your photos/media/files folder and needs to read the contents of your USB storage as you see in the image below.
+It is unusual that a VPN would need access to your photos/media/files folder and needs to read the contents of your USB storage as you see in the image.

 About the Company

 We can tell you off the bat that there is very little information available on this VPN or its parent company, which is allegedly called “Urban Cybersecurity”.
 There are very few references to that company, and the ones we did find were tied to the VPN itself.
 What we can tell you, based on the on the information to the right is that the site is registered in Scottsdale, Arizona.
 That is a bit concerning because that leaves it open to the “14 Eyes” countries.
 Those are countries that share information with each other.
 In other words, it is like all 14 countries in the program being able to see your actions.
 Of course, that makes many nervous.

 One thing we can talk about is the security in the Urban VPN system.
 On their website, they ask the question to themselves why the VPN is free.
 They then state that it is free because “Urban VPN is powered by the Urban VPN’s community (Peer-to-Peer) VPN.
 All our users help each other unblock the internet, by sharing their network resources.”
 Whereas that sounds like a lovely idea, it raises a few questions and shows a few other concerns like these:

 - How does Urban VPN actually encrypt and protect your data?